ModelAtlasofTheEarth/Model-Submission/README.md

 * by adding a https://github.com/ModelAtlasofTheEarth/Model_Submission/labels/review%20requested label to the issue

 Model repository creation
-* The `model_reviewers` team will add an https://github.com/ModelAtlasofTheEarth/Model_Submission/labels/approved label to the issue
+* The https://github.com/orgs/ModelAtlasofTheEarth/teams/model_reviewers team will add an https://github.com/ModelAtlasofTheEarth/Model_Submission/labels/approved label to the issue
 * this trigger the creation of a repository for your model based in this template

 Upload model to NCI Server (National Comoutational Infrastructure)